kubos/kubos/docs/ecosystem/services/scheduler.rst

 One Time Tasks
 ~~~~~~~~~~~~~~

 Tasks configured with a ``time`` field will be executed once at a set time.
-Each
+The designated
-one time task is specified like so:
+time and system time are both always assumed to be in UTC.
+Each one time task is specified
+like so:

 .. code-block:: json

     {
         "description": "Task description",
-        "time": "Required time of execution in yyyy-mm-dd hh:mm:ss format",
+        "time": "Required UTC time of execution in yyyy-mm-dd hh:mm:ss format",
         "app": {
             "name": "Required registered name of app to run",
             "args": ["Optional", "command", "line", "app", "args"],